Archived — Canada in the 21st Century: Paper Number 3: North American Economic Integration: 25 Years Backward and Forward

 The Auto Pact spawned a huge network of cross-border trade and spurred investment in the Canadian auto sector.
 In a conceptual sense, it also proved to be the forerunner of the Free Trade Agreement since the Auto Pact was the first significant departure by the United States from its postwar strategy of pursuing trade liberalization on a multilateral basis.

 The FTA strengthened bilateral trade relations and created new rights and obligations regarding investment, services and dispute settlement; these have provided models for subsequent trade talks both regionally and multilaterally.
 Bilateral trade in financial services has grown at an annual rate of 21 percent since the FTA was implemented, while trade in closely related computer and information services has grown by almost 30 percent.
-In turn, the FTA largely provided the institutional underpinning for further liberalization achieved in the NAFTA.top of page
+In turn, the FTA largely provided the institutional underpinning for further liberalization achieved in the NAFTA.

 Twenty-five Years Forward